-Funding stems from subsidies granted by national and international public institutions such as the German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU), the European Union Programme for Employment and Social Innovation ("EaSI") 2014-2020 (EC - Directorate General Social Affairs), and the International Radiation Protection Association (IRPA).
-Occasionally, ICNIRP also receives support to organize meetings or workshops from national ministries or radiation protection agencies, such as the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA), and the Turkish Ministry of Health (MoH).
+Funding stems from subsidies granted by national and international public institutions such as the German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU), the European Union Programme for Employment and Social Innovation ("EaSI") 2014-2020 (EC - Directorate General Social Affairs), the International Radiation Protection Association (IRPA), the New Zealand Ministry of Health (MoH), and Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).
+Occasionally, ICNIRP also receives support to organize meetings or workshops from national ministries or radiation protection agencies.
 Funding is reported yearly in the ICNIRP annual reports.
 ICNIRP greatly aknowledges the support received.

 SUPPORT to ICNIRP

 To safeguard ICNIRP's independence, only donations from private individuals or from businesses not related in any way to the field of non-ionizing radiations can be accepted.
-For reasons of transparency, donations cannot be anonymous and are listed in an ICNIRP donors' report.
+For reasons of transparency, donations cannot be anonymous and will be listed on a yearly basis in an ICNIRP donors' report whenever donations are received.
 Read more on how to support ICNIRP.

 GOVERNANCE: Independence & Transparency